 We’re thinking, ‘Robot schmobot:’ if the professor has perfected ESP communication, he’s accomplished a miracle far more revolutionary than a mere mechanical man.
 I call this the ‘Quatermass and the Pit’ effect.
 In that TV show and movie, a scientist wants to learn about an alien race and all he has are a few rotting specimens.
 He pulls a ‘thought visualizer’ invention from a shelf, a headset that makes thoughts play out on a TV screen, as in the much later Until the End of the World.
 Why are they messing around with Martians and Robots when they have these miracle inventions that will revolutionize human society?

 As explained by the late Bill Warren in his Keep Watching the Skies!, Tobor the Great doesn’t promote the spirit of The Right Stuff.
 Charles Drake’s hotheaded scientist halts a human centrifuge test because he believes no man should be turned into a guinea pig and be subjected to the gamma rays of outer space.
 The same idea that men are just too vulnerable for spaceflight would be compounded in the next year’s The Quatermass Xperiment.
 Tobor ends up operating the rocket (a stock shot of a V-2, naturally) by sitting in a space compartment designed for a human.
-The movie obviously needs an anthropomorphic robot to make Tobor a character, but for and actual space flight all that would be required is a refined automatic pilot and a lot of instruments to determine what the hazards to humans might be.
+The movie obviously needs an anthropomorphic robot to make Tobor a character, but for an actual space flight all that would be required is a refined automatic pilot and a lot of instruments to determine what the hazards to humans might be.

-The juvenile fantasy makes little Gadge a major player in a life and death adult conflict.
-He’s a rather inconsistent boy genius, and really can’t be trusted for a second.
+The juvenile fantasy makes little Gadge a major player in a life & death adult conflict.
+He’s a rather inconsistent boy genius, and really can’t be trusted for a single second.
 Gadge talks like an honest, obedient kid, idiotically happy to be dressed up more or less like the boy in the Dr. Seuss fantasy The 5,000 Fingers of Dr. T. But the moment his elders are gone, Gadge sneaks down to play with Tobor, which basically means furiously pushing buttons on the robot’s control device.
 Gadge trashes half the house, but everybody laughs: kids will be kids.
 After seeing RoboCop 2 we really wish that Tobor would snatch the control device from Gadge and do what he wants to do … go on a hot date with the water heater, maybe.

 Gadge’s mother Janice is a Korean war widow and a dialogue line tells us that the year is at least 1957.
 She walks around as if on drugs, holding flowers and remaining mostly oblivious to the excitement in the lab.
 To our displeasure, Janice never dresses like the cut-out female figure in the poster, to be carried around by Tobor the Hunk.
 I suppose that a perverse essay about technology and sex could be concocted from these popular visuals of robots carrying sexy dames in their metallic arms.
 We just assume that anything strange and powerful wants to rape our womenfolk, whether it be the Creature from the Black Lagoon or an oversexed erector set.